Science Leadership Team

 In addition, her involvement in a range of projects associated with the Global Ocean Observing System has given her a broad knowledge of marine observation systems, data management and the integration of observations and models.
 Julie also has extensive project and people management experience, and has been a Regional Manager for NIWA Wellington for the past 7 years.

-John Wright - Challenge Manager
+Chloe Hauraki - Challenge Manager

-Judi Hewitt - Science Programme Leader: Valuable Seas
+Judi Hewitt - Programme Leader: Valuable Seas

-Judi is currently Programme Leader Our Changing Oceans, Coasts and Oceans Centre, NIWA, and Professor Marine Biology (docent), University of Helsinki, Finland.
+Judi is Programme Leader Our Changing Oceans, Coasts and Oceans Centre, NIWA, and Professor Marine Biology (docent), University of Helsinki, Finland.

 Judi is a statistical marine ecologist who has worked extensively in estuarine and coastal systems and has recently been involved in projects assessing ecosystem health and ecosystems services.
 She also has expertise in assessing species, functional trait and habitat diversity, analysis of spatial and temporal variation in populations and communities, design and implementation of ecological monitoring programmes, and ecological risk assessment.